Are you an adviser? Go to Unbiased Pro

 When you’re looking for an ethical pension, you should watch out for ‘greenwashing.’

 This is where a pension fund is labelled as ethical, but it may not be, as there’s no set standard to meet to acquire this label.
-This means you must do your due diligence to see where the fund is invested.
+This means you must do your own due diligence to see where the fund is invested to ensure it aligns with your personal values.

 It’s worth flagging that if you have a workplace pension, you’re usually placed in a default fund, which generally isn’t an ethical fund, so you may need to switch to this if you prefer.